zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Tae-jin: And if things go terribly wrong, there’s e ven insurance for if you become disabled or if there’s an accidental death.
 They’ll  pay for repatriation of your remains or overseas funeral services.

 Josette: Disabilities and death?
-Is that supposed t o put my mind at ease?
+Is that supposed to put my mind at ease?

 Tae-jin: The whole point is to make you less worrie d about bad things happening while you travel.